Dajana Spasojević

-Dajana Spasojević (born 29 October 1997) is a Bosnian footballer who plays as a forward and has appeared for the Bosnia and Herzegovina women's national team.
+Dajana Spasojević (born 29 October 1997) is a Bosnian footballer who plays as a forward for the Sarajevo-based club SFK 2000 and the Bosnia and Herzegovina women's national team.

 Club career

 On 8 March 2022, the Turkish Women's Football Super League team was transferred to the Galatasaray club.

 International career

 Spasojević has been capped for the Bosnia and Herzegovina national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.